YiftachEde/technion-iit-thesis/README.md

 # technion-iit-thesis

-A LaTeX class for authoring masters' and doctoral thesis at the Technion IIT, in conformance with the Technion's formatting requirements, and a sample thesis using this LaTeX class, the files and directory structure of which can serve as a template for a real thesis.
+A LaTeX document class for authoring masters' or doctoral thesis at the Technion IIT, in conformance with the Technion's formatting requirements, and a sample thesis using this LaTeX class, the files and directory structure of which can serve as a template for an actual thesis.

 ## Using the template

 ### Getting started

+1. Deploy a recent LaTeX distribution like (TeXLive or MikTeX, 2018 or later).
-Basically, you just compile it using `xelatex`.
-The template should compile well on a modern (2013 or later) TeX distribution such as TeXLive or MikTeX.
-The most convenient way to do so is to use the `latexmk` Make-like tool included in these packages, in the template's root folder (where `thesis.tex` is located), as follows:
+2. Invoke the `latexmk` Make-like tool included in your TeX distribution, at the thesis' root folder (where `thesis.tex` is located), like so:

-    latexmk -xelatex thesis
+       latexmk thesis

-The build tool should invoke the appropriate executable repeatedly (including `bibtex`, `xelatex` etc.) until building has concluded or an error is encountered.
 The template, as distributed, should compile without error (but with some warnings); once you've compiled it you have a `thesis.pdf` file, which you should read for additional information.

-Alternatively, if you're on a Unix-like system, you can use the Makefile; see [this description](https://github.com/eyalroz/technion-iit-thesis/pull/19).
+Why this `latexmk` tool?
+Building/compiling the thesis requires multiple invocations of the `xelatex` processor, interspersed with invocations of other tools (`biber`, `makeindex`) - for bibliography, indices, table-of-contents, etc. In fact, even plain-vanilla `latexmk` requires a bit of help to ensure it invokes `make_glossaries`  (details in `.latexmkrc`).
+TeX IDEs (like TeXStudio, WinEdt, Kile) will typically not be able to "figure it all out" by themselves, and will thus fail to properly build the thesis.

+If you're on a Unix-like system (e.g. Linux, MacOS), there is also a `Makefile` which offers a little more functionality, like archiving and symlinking; see [this description](https://github.com/eyalroz/technion-iit-thesis/pull/19), or the comments within the `Makefile` itself.
 If you don't know what a Makefile is - never mind.

-### "Ok, I've compiled the template; what next?"

 You modify it until it becomes your own actual thesis: